SitinCloud/Owlyshield/README.md

 Owlyshield consists of the following components:
 * Runtime components:
   * Owlyshield Predict - the prediction unit (user space) collects data from the minifilter to make prediction about running processes.
 This is a Windows service that depends on the minifilter
   * Installer - to make the installation easier (creation of the two predict and minifilter services and their registry keys)
   * RustWinToast - a basic exe to toast notifications
 * Driver components:
   * Owlyshield Minifilter - the driver (user space), intercepts i/o operations and processes creations that will be used by *Owlyshield Predict*.
 The minifilter is also responsible for killing suspect processes families
+* Deep Learning:
+  * Keras script used to train the model and create the tflite file used by *Owlyshield Predict*

 We plan to make the following components available to the community in the next future:
-* The training scripts (python/keras) used to train the model and create the tflite file used by *Owlyshield Predict*
-* The raw data used to train the model
-* The malwares to cybersecurity searchers through a new online platform we are working on, including the 100,000 ransomwares we used to train our model
+* The malwares to cybersecurity researchers through a new online platform we are working on, including the 100,000 ransomwares we used to train our model

 # Build Instructions